We Analyzed 8.7B SSL Certificates: ECDSA Overtook RSA in May 2026 (June 2026 Update)

 The internet issued 10,940,896,117 SSL/TLS certificates in Q1 2026 — January through March.
 That's roughly 1,407 certificates every second.
 As CTO of TechnologyChecker.io, I lead the engineering team that processes approximately 80% of all global certificate transparency log data — about 8.7 billion certificate records in Q1 2026 alone — as part of our technology detection pipeline.
-This gives us direct visibility into the infrastructure decisions behind every HTTPS connection on the web, and it's the most technically demanding part of our entire technology lookup stack.
+We've mapped those certificate records to 64.3 million unique domains in our technology-detection graph, which gives us direct visibility into the infrastructure decisions behind every HTTPS connection on the web.
+It's the most technically demanding part of our entire technology lookup stack.

 Key findings from our Q1 2026 SSL certificate transparency analysis: